chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-benard-convection/rayleigh-benard-convection.rst

     end

 The ``physical properties`` subsection defines the physical properties of the fluid.
-Since we simulate the Rayleigh-Benard convection at two Rayleigh numbers (Ra=10000 and 25000), we use different thermal conductivities to reach mentioned Rayleigh numbers.
+Since we simulate the Rayleigh-Benard convection at two Rayleigh numbers (:math:`Ra=10^4` and :math:`2.5 \times 10^4`), we use different thermal conductivities to reach mentioned Rayleigh numbers.
 We change the thermal conductivity of the fluid in the two simulations.
 Note that any other physical property (that is present in the Rayleigh number equation defined above) can be used instead of thermal conductivity.
-Both thermal conductivity values (:math:`k=0.15625` for :math:`Ra=10000`, and :math:`k=0.15625` for :math:`Ra=25000`) are added to the parameter handler file.
+Both thermal conductivity values (:math:`k=0.15625` for :math:`Ra=10^4`, and :math:`k=0.15625` for :math:`Ra=2.5 \times 10^4`) are added to the parameter handler file.
 However, only one of them should be uncommented for each simulation.

 .. code-block:: text